 m) Drinking Fountains.
 All outlets established for the provision of drinking water shall consist of drinking fountains in accordance with requirements contained in the Illinois Plumbing Code, or a supply of single service drinking cups shall be provided.
 Common drinking cups are prohibited.

 n) Disinfection.
 Disinfection may be accomplished with calcium or sodium hypochlorites or gas chlorine.
 Other disinfecting agents will be considered, providing reliable application equipment is available, and testing procedures for residual are recognized in "Standard Methods for the Examination of Water and Wastewater".
 Proposals for use of disinfecting agents must be approved by the Department prior to preparation of final plans and specifications.
 Approval will be given only when the information shows that the chemical to be used as a disinfecting agent will not jeopardize the health of the user and that the chemical will eliminate bacteria from the water supply.
-Disinfection is required at all surface, spring, and cistern water supplies; and at any groundwater supplies which are of questionable sanitary quality or where any treatment which exposes the water to the atmosphere is provided.
+Disinfection is required at all surface, spring, and cistern water supplies; and at any groundwater supplies that are of questionable sanitary quality or where any treatment that exposes the water to the atmosphere is provided.
 Disinfection shall not be a substitute for proper well location and construction.

 1) Chlorination Equipment.
-The chlorinator shall be designed to provide a free chlorine residual of at least two milligrams per liter in the water after contact time of at least 30 minutes at maximum flow rates.
+The chlorinator shall be designed to provide a free chlorine residual of at least 2 milligrams per liter in the water after contact time of at least 30 minutes at maximum flow rates.
 The equipment shall be of such design that it will operate accurately over the desired feeding range.
 Where flow is uniform, actuation of a constant volume feeder by the pump circuit is required.
 Where flow is variable, automatic flow proportioning is required.

 3) Testing Equipment.
 Chlorine residual test equipment capable of measuring free chlorine residual shall be provided and should be capable of measuring residuals to the nearest 0.1 mg/1 in the range below 0.5 mg/1, to the nearest 0.3 mg./1 between 0.5 and 1.0 mg/1, and to the nearest 0.5 mg/1 between 1.0 mg/1 and 2.0 mg/1.
 Systems utilizing surface water as a source shall test the chlorine residual in the distribution system daily and keep a record of the results.
-Whenever the chlorine residual falls below the values specified in subsection (n)(2) above, the supplier of water shall notify the Department as soon as possible but no later than the end of the next business day.
+Whenever the chlorine residual falls below the values specified in subsection (n)(2), the supplier of water shall notify the Department as soon as possible but no later than the end of the next business day.

 4) Hypochlorinator.
 Positive displacement pumps shall be provided to inject hypochlorite solution.
 The pump shall be of variable flow type and shall be of sufficient capacity to feed the required amount of disinfectant.
 If calcium hypochlorite is used, the concentration of calcium hypochlorite in the solution shall not exceed 5 percent.
 The solution container shall have a minimum capacity equal to the volume of solution required per day.
 The hypochlorinator shall be interlocked with the pump so that both will start and stop together.

-5) Gas Chlorinators.
+5) Gas Chlorinators

 A) The chlorine supply and gas feeding equipment shall be in a separate, air-tight room.
-The room shall be provided with an exhaust system which takes its suction not more than 8 inches from the floor and discharges out-of-doors in a direction to minimize exposure to toxic fumes.
+The room shall be provided with an exhaust system that takes its suction not more than 8 inches from the floor and discharges out-of-doors in a direction to minimize exposure to toxic fumes.
 The fan shall be capable of producing one air change per minute.
 Means for introducing a fresh air supply to the enclosure shall be provided through appropriate openings, such as filters, grill openings, etc., at a high point opposite the exhaust fan intake.
 The room shall have a window at least 18 inches square and artificial illumination so that the chlorinator equipment is visible from the operating area outside the room.
 Electrical switches for lighting and ventilation shall be outside the room and adjacent to the door.
 Scales for weighing chlorine cylinders in service shall be provided and should have the platform at floor level.

 B) All chlorine cylinders, both full and empty, shall be anchored to prevent their falling over.

-C) The chlorine feeding device shall be designed so that during interruptions of the flow of the water supply, gas feed is automatically terminated.
+C) The chlorine feeding device shall be designed so that, during interruptions of the flow of the water supply, gas feed is automatically terminated.
 Chlorinator vent lines shall terminate out-of-doors.

 D) The gas feed equipment shall be solution feed type capable of delivering chlorine at its maximum rate without releasing chlorine gas to the atmosphere.